Barack Obama says aliens are real – but shoots down conspiracy theory about Area 51

 “Where are the aliens?”
 Obama replied, with a laugh.

+Among the theories about the secret activities going on at the facility include the storage, examination, and reverse engineering of crashed alien spacecraft, including materials supposedly recovered at Roswell, New Mexico, in 1947.

+Others speculate that the facility is dedicated to developing all manner of things including intergalactic weapons, time travel and teleportation technology or even some form of weather control.

-Obama’s comments come several months after the director of a documentary, alleging a major government cover-up of non-human intelligence, suggested that Donald Trump may soon confirm the existence of aliens.
+Obama’s comments on Area 51 and aliens come several months after the director of a documentary, alleging a major government cover-up of non-human intelligence, suggested that Donald Trump may soon confirm the existence of extra-terrestrial life forms.

 "I think it's only a matter of time before the release of this film is followed by a sitting president stepping to the podium and telling the world, 'We're not alone in the universe,'" Dan Farah, director of The Age of Disclosure, told Entertainment Weekly in late November.